 Is it true that the Queen was opposed to the Falklands War?

 No. There’s no evidence for this.
 Polls show that right from the start the Falklands War was exceptionally popular, with between seven and eight out of 10 people strongly in favour.
-There’s no reason to believe the Queen was among the dissenting minority.
+There’s no reason to believe Queen Elizabeth II was among the dissenting minority.

 Did the Queen say anything in public about the war?